 - laminator and 4 laminating sheets

-Note: the laminating step is not necessary, but without laminate the lacing holes will break very easy.
+Note: the laminating step is not necessary, but without laminate, the lacing holes will break very easily.

 - hole punch